 Loneliness, by its very nature, tells you that you are completely alone.
 When you are lonely, you are not a match to other lonely people.
 You are a match to watching everyone else seem like they have connection.
 With true loneliness, it doesn’t matter if you are technically in the room with another person or a group of other people.
 You feel like you are living your life behind a one-way mirror or a pane of glass.
 You can see them and hear them, but there is this separation between you.
 A separation that ensures that you can never quite touch.
 You will never get close enough to actually be together.
 It is as if you are living in two separate parallel realities inside two invisible bubbles, whose membranes keep your two worlds apart, even though they technically exist within the very same physical room.

-I wrote this journal entry at 17 years old, the year that due to this isolation, I became obsessed with the idea of committing suicide:
+I wrote this journal entry at 17 years old, when due to this isolation, I became suicidal:

 No room, No home,